Champaign Public Library: Douglass Branch Library

 Originally organized as a joint project between Champaign and neighboring Urbana in 1970, the Douglass branch was located within a single room at the Douglass Community Center on North Sixth Street in Champaign.
-By 1972, the branch was absorbed by the Champaign Public Library and was relocated to a small building on Bradley Avenue until June 1997 where the branch currently operates on East Grove Street in Champaign by neighboring Douglass Park.
-Both the library and the park are named after abolitionist and journalist Fredrick Douglass.
+By 1972, the branch was absorbed by the Champaign Public Library and was relocated to a small building on Bradley Avenue until June 1997, where the branch currently operates on East Grove Street in Champaign by neighboring Douglass Park.
+Both the library and the park are named after abolitionist and journalist Frederick Douglass.
 After escaping slavery in Maryland, Douglass became a noted advocate for equality among all people and lectured in Champaign at least once while traveling north.